Skip to main content

 Climate Vulnerability Photo by Tung Chee/Parks Conservancy

-Combining, or “rolling up,” these health indicators in various ways allows for a more complete understanding of how well ecological systems and landscape-level processes are functioning within the entire One Tam area of focus.
+Combining—or “rolling up”— indicators in different ways allows us to develop a more complete understanding of how well ecological systems and landscape-level processes are functioning within the One Tam area of focus.
+Although not an exact science, this approach gives land managers new ways to understand what is happening and make decisions based on that broader understanding.

-For example, rolling up some individual species and community-level indicators to predict the health of an ecosystem may result in that ecosystem being described as doing well overall, while some species within that system are actually doing poorly.
-Given the range of possible contributing factors, it can also be challenging to decide what to include (or not include) in the roll-up.
+Because the interplay among human use, health indicators, and ecosystem processes and stressors is complicated and important details may be obscured, it is important to interpret the results of these roll-ups carefully.
+For example, combining individual species and community-level indicators may result in an ecosystem being described as doing well overall despite some species within it doing poorly.
+Given the range of possible contributing factors in any given ecosystem, it can also be challenging to decide what to include and what to leave out.

 Peak Health Indicator Chart